VoronDesign/Voron-Documentation/tuning/sensorless.md

 ### Manta M8P v1.1 with BTT 5160 PROs

-Note that this example uses Danger Klipper, (use_sensorless_homing: True, home_current: 0.4, etc), so some of those parameters will not exist/be valid if not using DK
+Note that this example uses Kalico, (use_sensorless_homing: True, home_current: 0.4, etc), so some of those parameters will not exist/be valid if not using Kalico

 ```
 [stepper_x]